CyberFlameGO/svnpython/Doc/reference/expressions.rst

 values of two objects.
 The objects need not have the same type.
 If both are numbers, they are converted to a common type.
 Otherwise, objects of different types *always* compare unequal, and are ordered consistently but arbitrarily.
-You can control comparison behavior of objects of non-built-in types by defining a ``__cmp__`` method or rich comparison methods like ``__gt__``, described in section :ref:`specialnames`.
+You can control comparison behavior of objects of non-builtin types by defining a ``__cmp__`` method or rich comparison methods like ``__gt__``, described in section :ref:`specialnames`.